AlexLiang27/musicplayerapp/README.md

 but are visually cleaner.
 I only found out about switch statements near the end of my project.
 Lastly, another thing I would add to my project is having multiple playlists.

+In terms of design, I would make most if not all my classes more robust so it doesn't have to require anything.
+This would mean including exceptions into my methods and my tests.